astronomer/docs/astro/runtime-providers-versions.md

 Airflow Providers are Python packages that provide various operators, sensors, hooks, and other components for specific services and technologies, allowing users to seamlessly integrate and interact with a wide range of systems.

 As Airflow continues to grow, providers constantly get updated to stay current with the latest technologies and services.
-Consequently, each version of Airflow incorporate different versions of Airflow providers.
+Consequently, each version of Airflow incorporates different versions of Airflow providers.

 Astro Runtime packages specific versions of Airflow Providers with each of its releases.